Prezid, Croatia: History

 The volunteer fire department DVD Prezid was founded on 21 May 1886, and is today part of the VZ grada Čabra.
 Its current commander is Petar Radošević.

 Prezid was hit by the 2014 Dinaric ice storm.
 From 31 January to 2 February 2014, while S and SW geostrophic wind dominated, freezing rain fell on Gorski Kotar, glazing the entire region.
-It wrecked roofs, power lines an forests, causing power loss for about 14,000 households households in Gorski Kotar, or about 80% of its population.
+It wrecked roofs, power lines and forests, causing power loss for about 14,000 households in Gorski Kotar, or about 80% of its population.
 It took about 10 days to restore essential infrastructure to the region, and within months electricity was back in most of its former range, but at a cost of about 84.4 million HRK to HEP.
 At the time it was the largest peacetime damage since its Secession from Yugoslavia, even without counting the forestry losses.
 The Šumarija Prezid lost 34% of its wood mass.
 Clearing blocked forestry roads and forest paths would take years, and thanks to the declining population some were never cleared.